ziur/sdfc-idea/_docs/installation.md

  * Valid user account in a Salesforce Organization and the related [Security Token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm)

 ## Create a build.gradle file for your project
-EnForce is a Gradle plugin, so it is required to have build.gradle file where is defined the dependency to the EnForce plugin, and makes possible to start using EnForce features.
+Enforce is a Gradle plugin, so it is required to have build.gradle file where is defined the dependency to the Enforce plugin, and makes possible to start using Enforce features.
 Below you can find an example for a basic build.gradle file:

 {% highlight groovy %}
    buildscript {